Esri/position-analysis-js/README.md

 You must deploy the Web application on a HTTPS-enabled Web server, or else the login to Portal or ArcGIS Online will not work.

+You must add to your Web server a MIME type for JSON.
+The extension is .json and the MIME type is application/json.

 If using [the ArcGIS proxy page](http://developers.arcgis.com/en/javascript/jshelp/ags_proxy.html), and if the Portal certificate is self-signed or issued by a non-standard certificate authority (CA), you have to configure the Web server that is hosting the proxy page to trust the certificate and/or CA. The